asteroid-lang/asteroid/Asteroid User Guide.md

     with term do
         for i in 0 to rule_table@length() - 1 do
             let (lhs, rhs) = rule_table@i.
-            if term is *lhs do
+            if term %is *lhs do
                 return eval rhs.
             end
         end